 This would mean that the entire process – from assessing the patient’s needs to fitting their prosthetic – could be undertaken in one session.
 It would also mean that complications could be dealt with on the spot and with greater ease.

 Another benefit of 3D printing for use in dental practices is the ability to print in different materials.
 Using different materials and colours will better equip the dental practitioner to handle the different functional and aesthetic requirements of their patients.

 Find out more about 3D printing

-At McMahons Point Health, we pride ourselves on keeping up to date and informed with the latest developments in the dental industry.
+At McMahons Point Dental, we pride ourselves on keeping up to date and informed with the latest developments in the dental industry.